core-wg/oscore/draft-ietf-core-object-security.md

   * If the value of Observe in the Outer message is 0:

-    * If Observe is present and has value 0 in the decrypted options, discard it;
+    * If Observe is present and has value 0 in the decrypted options, discard the Outer Observe;
     * Otherwise, discard both the Outer and Inner (if present) Observe options.

   * If the value of Observe in the Outer message is not 0, discard decrypted Observe option if present.

+Insert the following steps between step 6 and 7 of {{ver-req}}:

+C. If the message is an Observe registration, store it in memory for later comparison with re-registrations (see {{replay-protection}}).

+D. If the message is an Observe cancellation, delete from memory the previously stored registration related to that observation (see {{replay-protection}}).

 ## Protecting the Response {#prot-res}